 Investigations.
 As a result of the findings of an internal investigation, HP provided information to government authorities, including the U.S. Department of Justice ("DOJ") related to accounting improprieties, disclosure failures and misrepresentations at Autonomy that occurred before and in connection with HP's 2011 acquisition of Autonomy.
 In November 2016, a federal grand jury indicted Sushovan Hussain, former CFO of Autonomy on charges of conspiracy to commit wire fraud, securities fraud, and multiple counts of wire fraud.
 The indictment alleged that Mr. Hussain engaged in a scheme to defraud purchasers and sellers of securities of Autonomy and HP about Autonomy's true financial performance and condition.
 On April 30, 2018, a jury found Mr. Hussain guilty of all charges against him, and that judgment was affirmed on appeal in August 2020.
 In November 2018, a federal grand jury indicted Michael Lynch, former CEO of Autonomy, and Stephen Chamberlain, former VP of Finance of Autonomy.
 The indictment charged Mr. Lynch and Mr. Chamberlain with conspiracy to commit wire fraud and multiple counts of wire fraud.
 On January 28, 2022, the U.K. Home Office approved U.S. demands to have Mr. Lynch extradited to face the charges.
-In February 2022, Mr. Lynch sought permission to appeal, and his request is pending.
+Mr. Lynch's request for permission to appeal this decision was denied on April 21, 2023, and Mr. Lynch has been extradited to the United States.
 HP is continuing to cooperate with the ongoing enforcement actions.

 Autonomy Corporation Limited v.
 Michael Lynch and Sushovan Hussain.
 On April 17, 2015, four former HP subsidiaries that became subsidiaries of Hewlett Packard Enterprise at the time of the Separation (Autonomy Corporation Limited, Hewlett Packard Vision BV, Autonomy Systems, Limited, and Autonomy, Inc.) initiated civil proceedings in the U.K. High Court of Justice against two members of Autonomy's former management, Michael Lynch and Sushovan Hussain.
 The Particulars of Claim seek damages in excess of \$5 billion from Messrs.
 Lynch and Hussain for breach of their fiduciary duties by causing Autonomy group companies to engage in improper transactions and accounting practices.
 On October 1, 2015, Messrs.
 Lynch and Hussain filed their defenses.
 Mr. Lynch also filed a counterclaim against Autonomy Corporation Limited seeking \$160 million in damages, among other things, for alleged misstatements regarding Lynch.
 Trial was completed in January 2020.
 On May 17, 2022, the court issued its final judgment, memorializing its findings that HP succeeded in substantially all of its claims and that Messrs.
 Lynch and Hussein engaged in fraud, and dismissing Mr. Lynch's counterclaim.
-The court deferred its assessment of damages to a later, separate judgment to be issued after further submissions, but it has indicated that damages or as to how any award of damages will compare with the amount claimed.
+The court deferred its assessment of damages to a later, separate judgment to be issued after further submissions, but it has indicated that damages awarded may be substantially less than is claimed.
+Litigation is unpredictable, and there can be no assurance that HP will recover damages or as to how any award of damages will compare with the amount claimed.
 The amount ultimately awarded, if any, would be recorded in the period received.
 No adjustment has been recorded in the financial statements in relation to this potential award.
 Pursuant to the terms of the separation and distribution agreement, HP and Hewlett Packard Enterprise will share equally in any recovery.